ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 ## Prerequisites
 {: #pw_install_prereqs}

 Before you install a private worker, make sure that you have an {{site.data.keyword.cloud}} account to create authentication keys.
 You need kubectl version 1.14.5 or higher installed on the Administrator's desktop computer.
-And you must also have a [Kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters){:external} (version 1.15 or higher) with Administrative access to install a private worker.
+And you must also have a [Kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters){: external} (version 1.15 or higher) with Administrative access to install a private worker.

 * Suggested Kubernetes cluster configurations:

   * {{site.data.keyword.containerlong_notm}} version 1.15 or higher to run workloads in isolation on {{site.data.keyword.cloud_notm}} Public.
   * {{site.data.keyword.cloud_notm}} Private version 3.1.2 or higher to run non-beta version Tekton workloads on-premises.
-  * [Docker Desktop community edition](https://www.docker.com/products/docker-desktop){:external} version 2.0.5.0 to run workloads locally.
+  * [Docker Desktop community edition](https://www.docker.com/products/docker-desktop){: external} version 2.0.5.0 to run workloads locally.

 * System requirements: